abresler/nbastatR/README.md

   - Basketball-Reference
   - HoopsHype
   - nbadraft.net
-  - realgm
+  - RealGM
   - Basketball Insiders

 ## Parallel Computing

 This package now supports parallel computing for all iterative functions.
-In order to utilize this just run \``future::plan` with your selected method.
+In order to utilize this, just run \``future::plan` with your selected method.

-For example to use muiltiprocess.
+For example to use multiprocess.

 ``` r
 library(nbastatR)